 For freshmen applicants, the high school record is the most important factor in determining admission to the College.
-The admission process takes into consideration the pattern and quality of course selection, grades and class rank, standardized test scores, an essay, a recommendation from the secondary school counselor or a teacher, and participation in extracurricular activities.
-Although an on-campus interview is not required as a part of the admission process, it is highly recommended.
+The admission process takes into consideration the pattern and quality of course selection, grades and class rank, standardized test scores, an essay, secondary school report, and participation in extracurricular activities.
+Although a campus visit is not required as a part of the admission process, it is highly recommended.

 All freshmen applicants are required to submit score results from the SAT or the ACT.
-For most applicants the College does not have an established cutoff score for either the SAT or the ACT; however, the middle 50% of the 2010 freshman class scored between 1010 and 1170 on the SAT, and between 21 and 25 on the ACT.
+For most applicants the College does not have an established cutoff score for either the SAT or the ACT; however, the middle 50% of the 2011 freshman class scored between 1050 and 1180 on the SAT, and between 22 and 26 on the ACT.
 The Admissions Committee therefore strongly recommends that applicants earn a score above 500 on the critical reading, mathematics, and writing sections of the SAT; or a score above 21 on all four sub-sections of the ACT.
 In addition, the College imposes a minimum testing requirement for students planning to major in education.
-All education majors must have a combined score (critical reading plus mathematics) of at least 1010 on a single administration of the SAT or a composite score of at least 21 on the ACT.
+All Education majors must have a combined score (critical reading plus mathematics) of at least 1010 on a single administration of the SAT or a composite score of at least 21 on the ACT.

 Freshmen applicants must complete a minimum of 16 units in grades 9 through 12.
 While a prescribed course of study is not required, prospective students are advised to take four years of English, four years of mathematics (to include Algebra I, Algebra II and Geometry), three years of science (one laboratory science), and four years of social studies and academic electives.
-Applicants should realize that the aforementioned courses represent the minimum preparation and are not necessarily considered satisfactory or recommended preparation for collegelevel work in every undergraduate area of study.
+Applicants should realize that the aforementioned courses represent the minimum preparation and are not necessarily considered satisfactory or recommended preparation for college-level work in every undergraduate area of study.